 Given that estates are designed to haul a hefty amount of gear around, the concept of a compact estate at first seems one destined to crash and burn.
 And so it has proved.
 No matter which hugely successful product line you choose - Volkswagen Golf, Ford Focus, Vauxhall Astra or Renault Megane - its estate variant has added but a nominal amount to the overall sales figures.
 Accept that this is the way it is - and is destined to stay - and it's easier to get to grips with this latest Golf Estate.

-Get under the skin of this Volkswagen Golf Estate and you'll find a chassis that's a lot stiffer and is almost infinitely customisable, being based on the modular MQB chassis that underpins everything from the Skoda Octavia to the Audi A3.
+Get under the skin of this Volkswagen Golf Estate and you'll find a platform that's very stiff and is almost infinitely customisable, being based on the modular MQB chassis that underpins everything from the Skoda Octavia to the Audi A3.
 All but the entry level versions get variable drive settings (Eco, Sport, Normal and Individual) and this results in a car that can entertain or cosset as required.
 There's also the option of Dynamic Chassis Control to consider.
 This features adaptive damping and a Sport setting to really give the car's ride a dual personality.